 Woman holding baby consults with expert on feeding

-Anemia is caused by multiple factors—most notably, iron and other nutrient deficiencies, malaria, helminthes infestation, non-specific inflammation, and genetic blood disorders.
-Preventing and controlling anemia require an understanding of the leading causes of anemia in a given setting and developing integrated programs to address these underlying causes.
+Anemia is caused by multiple factors—such as, iron and other nutrient deficiencies, malaria, helminths, inflammation, infections, and genetic blood disorders.
+Preventing and controlling anemia require an understanding of the causes of anemia in a given setting and developing integrated programs to address these underlying causes.
 Governments and donor agencies have made large investments to reduce anemia, but still it remains an urgent public health problem despite decades of global research into its prevalence, causes, and consequences.

 One of the reasons for lack of significant progress in anemia reduction may derive from an older paradigm that assumes that 50 percent of anemia cases worldwide were caused by nutritional iron deficiency, resulting in programs that have primarily focused on delivery of iron, assigning slightly lower priority to other approaches.
 While iron deficiency remains the most common cause of anemia, new estimates suggest that iron deficiency may contribute a lesser proportion to anemia than previously assumed (25 percent in school-aged children and 37 percent in women of reproductive age).
-This calls for interpreting new evidence on the nutritional, physiological, and genetic aspects of anemia, and developing an approach that starts with context-specific assessment that leads to appropriate interventions.
+This calls for interpreting new evidence on the nutritional, physiological, and genetic aspects of anemia, and developing an approach that starts with context-specific assessment that leads to appropriate interventions, especially in in low- and middle-income countries (LMICs).

-To this end, the USAID Advancing Nutrition Anemia Task Force, a panel of nutrition experts, is developing a comprehensive overview of anemia—what has been done, what we are uncovering now, and what we can do to reach the World Health Assembly goals for reducing anemia.
-The USAID Advancing Nutrition Anemia Task Force will adopt an ecological approach that includes an appreciation of systems biology— understanding the biological mechanisms underpinning various causes of anemia, translation of knowledge of biology within sensitive and specific assessment methodologies and interventions, which ultimately improve clinical and public health outcomes.
-This is illustrated in a technical report being produced in the first year by three working groups that comprise the Task Force:
+To this end, the USAID Advancing Nutrition Anemia Task Force, a panel of nutrition experts, has developed a comprehensive overview of anemia, adopting an ecological approach that includes an appreciation of systems biology—understanding the biological mechanisms underpinning various causes of anemia, translation of knowledge of biology within sensitive and specific assessment methodologies and interventions.
+This approach which ultimately improve clinical and public health outcomes in LMICs, which disproportionately share the burden of anemia and its consequences.
+This is illustrated in a series of four papers that form a supplement in the Journal of Nutrition, deriving from the work of three working groups that comprise the Task Force:

 Icon of blood drops

-The Biology working group will present recent advances in understanding the underlying biological mechanisms of anemia.
+The Biology working group presents recent advances in understanding the underlying biological mechanisms of anemia.

 Assessment WG Icon

-The Assessment working group will provide a practical approach to assessment of anemia in public health settings, with a focus on evaluating the etiology.
+The Assessment working group provides a practical approach to assessment of anemia in public health settings, with a focus on evaluating the etiology.

 Icon of a community meeting

-The Translating to Interventions working group will update readers on carrying out interventions for anemia prevention and control that incorporate an understanding of biology and assessment of anemia.
+The Translating to Interventions working group updates readers on carrying out interventions for anemia prevention and control that incorporate an understanding of biology and assessment of anemia.

-The USAID Advancing Nutrition Anemia Task Force will also advise the project on areas of investments, with respect to research and implementation in anemia reduction.
+The USAID Advancing Nutrition Anemia Task Force also advises the project on areas of investments for research and implementation in anemia reduction.